Resilient By Design

 In May of 2017, community members spanning all 9 Bay Area counties and 10 Design Teams made up of local and international architects, engineers, ecologists and other experts, embarked on a yearlong Challenge to address the looming threat of climate change in the Bay Area.

-By stepping outside traditional approaches, we started by asking two questions: 1) Could we come up with innovative solutions to sea level rise and resilience related issues; and 2) Could we be proactive in this approach to protect our communities before a disaster strikes?
+Could we be proactive in this approach to protect our communities before a disaster strikes?

 Our team believes in ecological infrastructure and its protective value.
 Yet the Bay Area’s ecological infrastructure- its marshes, mudflats, and coastal edges- are at risk.
 The slow and methodical subsidence of the Bay’s tidal wetlands is a catastrophe of tremendous proportion not just for ecosystems, but for communities.
 Combined with sea level rise, this subsidence exposes hundreds of thousands of residents and the region’s critical drinking water, energy, and transportation infrastructure to tremendous risk.
 To creatively adapt to this challenge, our team proposes to focus on sediment, the building block of resilience in the Bay.
 In short, we propose to design with mud.

 The UC Davis team focused on engaging the community.
 Using GIS and Illustrator I created the topographic map to show the flood prone areas (areas in purple and pink).
 This map was then used to make a laser cut model which was brought to community sustainability events.
 We asked community members their travel path through Fremont, Union City, and Hayward.
 As people engaged with the model we discussed their knowledge, perspectives, and engagement with Alameda Creek.

 The biggest hurdles to engaging with the creek is safety, access, and aesthetics.